-The inspector was advised that the agency has had a number of safeguarding matters since the previous inspection; discussion with the manager supported appropriate knowledge in addressing matters when they arise and all matters had been appropriately notified to RQIA.
+The inspectors were advised that the agency has had no safeguarding matters since the previous inspection; discussion with the manager supported appropriate knowledge in addressing matters when they arise.
 Staff spoken with during inspection also presented an appropriate understanding of their role in safeguarding and whistleblowing and were able to clearly describe the process.
 The safeguarding champion has been appointed within the agency and this information is being shared with staff during training updates.